 TOEFL scores (paper or Internet based)

-Exemption: Applicants who have obtained a degree from an accredited post-secondary U.S. institution are exempt from this requirement.
+Exemption: Applicants who received a bachelor’s or graduate degree from an accredited U.S. institution and/or those whose country of birth is listed below are exempt from this requirement.

 International Academic Credentials